Nevada officials begin unprecedented hand count of ballots

 The American Civil Liberties Union of Nevada unsuccessfully sought to block the counting on the grounds that it could allow election results to be made public before many voters had even weighed in.

-The ACLU was preparing to ask the state high court to intervene again, spokesman Wesley Juhl said Wednesday night.
+The ACLU was preparing to ask the state high court to intervene again, spokesperson West Juhl said Wednesday night.
 The ACLU contends the county failed to comply with Friday’s order.

 “It’s an embarrassing day for our democracy.
 A historic disaster is brewing in Nye County,” ACLU Nevada executive director Athar Haseebullah said in a statement after watching the first several hours of ballot counting.

-Note: This story was originally published on Oct.
-26, 2022.
-It was updated Oct.
-27, 2022, to correct the first name of West Juhl, spokesperson for the American Civil Liberties Union of Nevada.